In the summer of 1994, Providence College restructured its governing body to a two-tier structure: a Corporation and a Board of Trustees (web site).

 National Board of Overseers

 The College president is the chief executive of the institution.
-The President’s Cabinet, consisting of the president, executive vice president/treasurer and six vice presidents, is the primary organizational vehicle by which the College is administered.
+The President’s Cabinet, consisting of the president, executive vice president/treasurer and eight vice presidents, is the primary organizational vehicle by which the College is administered.
 The Cabinet typically meets weekly to discuss major administrative issues and make policy decisions.
 Responsibility for implementing Cabinet decisions rests with the appropriate vice president and/or the College president.